Discovery of Ancient Globular Cluster Candidates in the Relic, a Quiescent Galaxy at $z=2.5$: Methods

-For the 9 cluster candidates modeled, we find a median effective radius of 0.01 arcseconds with a standard deviation of 1.13 arcseconds (not correcting for magnification); the latter value is completely driven by an asymmetric distribution with two outliers.
-These effective radii measurements are mostly inferred from the F200W image, but F444W has highest SNR in two cases and F277W in another.
-We find that the sample includes two moderately bright, blue sources which show tentative evidence for extended light profiles.
-ID30 is located moderately close to the tidal tail with an effective radius of 0.36 arcseconds, and ID32 is in the halo but has a visible blue ``smudge'' attached to it.
-As both fits are inconsistent with being unresolved, we caution the reader that ID30 and ID32 are likely not cluster members and we remove them from the subsequent analysis on the basis of their size estimates.
-The median size decreases to 0.007$\pm$0.008 arcseconds when excluding ID30 and ID32.
-A mock recovery test quantifying the limit down to which we can recover sizes performed by Cloonan et al. (in prep) suggests that values below roughly 0.08-0.2 arcseconds (depending on the filter adopted) can be considered unresolved.
-At the best JWST resolution scales and given the modest magnification at the location of the Relic, these clusters have upper limits as low as roughly 100 pc in the source plane.
-While this value is significantly larger than the typical half light radius of local GCs of $\sim$1-10 pc \citep[e.g.,][]{Jordan2005, Spitler2006}, this motivates the requirement for sources to be unresolved.
+We find that 36 out of 38 sources (circles in Figure~\ref{fig:sizes}) are consistent with being unresolved given our criteria.
+There exist two moderately bright, blue sources which show tentative evidence for extended light profiles.
+ID30 (squares) is located moderately close to the tidal tail with an effective radius just above our threshold; while the inferred physical properties are not unphysical (i.e., log(M$_{\star}$/M$_{\odot}$)$\sim$6.95$^{+0.08}_{-0.04}$ and an age of 8.3$^{+0.6}_{-0.3}$ Myr; see methods in Section~\ref{sec:modeling}), we conservatively exclude this source from subsequent analyses.
+The other outlier, ID32 (triangles), resides in the halo with a visible blue ``smudge'' attached to it.
+While the fit is formally resolved, we caution that this may instead be two unresolved clusters.
+To remain conservative, we remove ID30 and ID32 from the sample on the basis of their size estimates.
+At the best JWST resolution scales and given the modest magnification at the location of the Relic, the remaining clusters have source-plane sizes $<$100 pc.
+While this is significantly larger than the typical half-light radii of local GCs \citep[$\sim$1-10 pc; e.g.,][]{Jordan2005, Spitler2006}, we expect these sources to be unresolved at the diffraction limit of JWST at $z=2.5$ (unless the magnification were to exceed $\mu>100$), motivating our requirements.